aichemeco/amide_coupling/README.md

 #Use model to select model("SVM", "XGBoost" or "RandomForest"). df is yourdataset, sub1_column is the tiele of ammonia column, sub2_column is the title of acid column and product_column is the title of product column.
 train_machine_learning_model(model,df,sub1_column, sub2_column, product_column)
 ```
+When try to build machine learning model, each of the 95 different reaction conditions should be encoded as a unique integer ranging from 1 to 95.
+This encoding allowed the model to differentiate between various reaction setups.
 # Evaluation
 ```shell
 python BERT_evaluation.py --condition DCC --text_type 1